Skip to content

 What should an agent say in a seller consultation?

 Lead with the parts the seller has been avoiding.
 Price reality, market reality, and the parts of the decision that are not financial.
-Earn the right to lead the transaction by being clear before you are comfortable.
+Earn the right to lead the transaction by being clear before you are comfortable, and set the next concrete step before the meeting ends.

 What is the most common seller consultation mistake?

 Performing the pitch instead of leading the conversation.
 The seller does not need a marketing plan.
-They need a calm, clear adult who can walk them through what is real about their situation.
+They need a calm, clear adult who can walk them through what is real about their situation and what the next step actually is.

 How do you handle a seller with an unrealistic price expectation?

-You name it kindly, early, and with evidence.
+You name it kindly, early, and with evidence the seller can see for themselves.
 You do not pretend it is reasonable to win the listing.
-You earn the listing by being the one person willing to tell the truth in the room.
+You earn the listing by being the one person willing to tell the truth in the room, and you agree in advance on how you will both catch it early if the market disagrees.

 Keep reading